About Croí Glan

 William O’Donovan | Dancer

-Ails from Cork, with a love for bocca (pronounced bocha…Italian street bowling), drama, swimming, all influencing practice.
-He began his dance career in 2007 attending Croí Glan community classes and progressed to assist in the same community workshops.
-He first performed with Croí Glan in Fall choreographed by Tara Brandel at Cork Midsummer festival, shortly followed by Path Past Groove with Eric Cooper 2011.
-William developed his practice through an Enquirey research project lead by Mary Nugent in 2012.
-Most recently took a lead role in Elk and Saintly, choreographed by Leonie McDonagh from Ponydance and nominated for best ensemble at Tiger Dublin Fringe 2015.
+William is from Cork, with a love for bocca , drama, swimming and dance.
+He began his dance career in 2007 attending Croí Glan community classes, and progressed to assist teach community workshops.
+He first performed with Croí Glan in Fall choreographed by Tara Brandel at Cork Midsummer Festival, 2009, followed by Path Past Groove by Eric Kupers 2011.
+William developed his practice through an Inquiry research project lead by Mary Nugent in 2012.
+Most recently he took a lead role in Elk and Saintly, choreographed by Leonie McDonagh, and nominated for best ensemble at Tiger Dublin Fringe 2015.